RonRahaman/cublas-demos/README.md

 * **cublas\_batch\_no\_c** is a version of cublas\_batch that uses  NVIDIA's current (v2017) Fortran interfaces to cuBLAS v2.
 It was written by me, Ron Rahaman.

+* **cublas\_batch\_acc** is a version of cublas\_batch\_no\_c that uses OpenACC data directives for host/device data transfers.
+It is intended to demonstrate the use of cuBLAS batched dgemm in a code that uses OpenACC for everything else.
+It was written by me, Ron Rahaman.